jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-The **edge** version: Some restructuring of the directory layout, Makefile now autodetects library locations, ```make all``` will only build for installed SDR libaries, some more simplifications of code, recalibration of decoding parameters resulting in a small improvement in sensitivity.
+The **edge** version:
+- Some restructuring of the directory layout
+- Makefile now autodetects library locations: ```make all``` will only build for installed SDR libaries
+- recalibration of decoding parameters resulting in a small improvement in sensitivity
+- added instructions and solution file for building AIS-catcher with RTL-SDR support on Windows using Visual Studio 2019 and above (at a few requests)

 Release version **0.32**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements at the cost of a  small tradeoff in sensitivity.
 I implemented a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
 Furthermore a new model (```-m 5```) is introduced  which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.